jrmeier/v-code-challenge/README.md

 To run the application, navigate to the `v-code-challenge` directory and run `npm start`.
 This will start the frontend server on port 3000.
 Then, navigate to the `backend` directory and run `go run server.go`.
 This will start the backend server on port 5000.

+## Backend

+There is more to the backend that isn't exposed your used directly by the frontend.
+The backend is a simple Go application that uses a SQLite database to store the shopping lists and items.
+If you want to see more details, check out [Insomnia file](backend/Insomnia.json) in the backend directory.
+You can use this file to import the API calls into Insomnia and play around with the API directly.

 ## TODO

 Given more time, I would have liked to implement the following features: